-The main purpose of this course is to introduce students to the important issues of doing business abroad, specifically in Asia, focusing on China.
-We will look at all aspects of business in Asia, including the country culture, the business culture, firm structures, human resource management, accounting practices, financial practices, marketing, and information systems.
-We will look at how business in Asia differs from business in the United States, and what managers in multi-national organizations should know when doing business with Asia.
-Students will experience the Asian culture first hand with a trip to Hong Kong and Shenzhen.
+The main purpose of this course is to introduce students to the important issues of doing business abroad, specifically in Latin America, focusing on Chile.
+We will look at all aspects of business in Latin America, including the country culture, the business culture, firm structures, human resource management, accounting practices, financial practices, marketing, and information systems.
+We will look at how business in Latin America differs from business in the United States, and what managers in multi-national organizations should know when doing business with Latin American companies.
+Students will experience the Latin American culture first hand with a trip to Santiago, Chile.